The Hubbard Model: Numerical results

 \subsubsection{The honeycomb lattice}

 DMRG studies have been performed for the Heisenberg model on the honeycomb lattice for a range of $J'/J$~\cite{Gong2013,Gong2015}.
 The behavior of the honeycomb model appears to have similar motifs as the more studied square and triangular lattices.
 In particular, there is evidence for an intermediate spin-disordered phase for a range of $J'/J$ between the N{\'e}el and striped phases.
 All or much of this intermediate phase seems to possess plaquette order~\cite{Gong2015}.
+Some DMRG studies have also been performed on the honeycomb Hubbard model away from half filling~\cite{Jiang2014,Yang2021,Qin2021}.
 We will not further summarize these results here.